hugomarquez/spree_paypal_rest/README.md

 * [Payments API](https://developer.paypal.com/docs/api/payments/)

 ## TO-DO
-* Refund action in Spree::Gateway::PaypalExpress.
-* Cancel action in Spree::Gateway::PaypalExpress.
 * Internationalization.
-* More testing and specs always welcome.
+* More testing.
 * Follow Spree versioning style.
+* Add store return and cancel url paths for PaypalPayment#payment_payload

 ## Contributing

-In the spirit of [free software](1), **everyone** is encouraged to help improve this project.
+In the spirit of free software, **everyone** is encouraged to help improve this project.

 Here are some ways *you* can contribute: